 The information is broadcast across a vast network of computers known as nodes.
 The computer networks continuously check and verify that the records are accurate.
 Therefore, a large number of nodes around the world would need to be compromised to hack the Bitcoin network.

 The decentralized nature of the blockchain makes Bitcoin extremely difficult for unauthorized third parties to access Bitcoin transactions.
 A low likelihood, but possible scenario to breach Bitcoin is using a 51% network attack.
-Hackers would need to compromise miners that control more than 50% of the Bitcoin network's mining hash rate.
-This would allow the hackers with majority control of the network to interrupt the validation of new blocks and preventing other miners from completing blocks.
+Hackers would need to compromise miners that control more than 50% of the Bitcoin network's mining hashrate.
+This would allow the hackers with majority control of the network to interrupt the validation of new blocks and prevent other miners from completing blocks.

 A 51% Bitcoin attack involves a group of miners that take control of more than 50% of the network’s mining power, computing power or hash rate.
 A successful 51% attack would allow the attacker to prevent new transactions from occurring or being verified on the blockchain for their financial benefit, including earning all the block rewards.

-In the event of a 51% attack on Bitcoin, the attacker can't reverse existing transactions that have already been verified by other miners and broadcast to the network, change the block's reward, create new coins or steal coins that are not owned by the attacker.
+In the event of a 51% attack on Bitcoin, the attacker can't reverse existing transactions that have already been verified by other miners and broadcast to the network.
+Therefore, it is very difficult to change the block's reward, create new coins and steal coins that are not owned by the attacker.

 Bitcoin uses a Proof of Work system that involves a large group of individuals collaborating to verify transactions on the network.
 The security of the Bitcoin network is correlated to the size of the network which results in higher mining hash rates and provides greater protection against corruption of the public ledger using a 51% Bitcoin attack.